CTL News

 Prioritize Professional Development for Enhanced Teaching and Learning

-South Mountain Community College faculty members (Devi Davis-Strong, Brian Smith, Loida Gutierrez) recently took a break from their teaching responsibilities to focus on their inpidual professional development with Faculty Developer Felice Weiner.
+South Mountain Community College faculty members (Devi Davis-Strong, Brian Smith, Loida Gutierrez) recently took a break from their teaching responsibilities to focus on their individual professional development with Faculty Developer Felice Weiner.
 During the session, faculty members engaged in discussions centered on the Scholarship of Teaching and Learning by sharing and reflecting on their teaching experiences this academic year.
 By taking the time to focus on their own growth and development as educators, they were able to bring new perspectives and fresh ideas back to their classrooms, ultimately benefiting their students' learning experiences.
 The Center for Teaching and Learning (CTL) is an excellent resource for faculty members to continue refining their skills and staying up-to-date on the latest teaching practices.

 Cougy Enters the Metaverse: Redefining Learning Experiences for South Mountain Community College Students